 Recent changes in the AEC industry – like technological advances, more complex facilities, increased collaboration, earlier involvement of contractors and trade partners and more offsite prefabrication – are having a ripple effect throughout the design and construction world.
-One of the more notable ramifications is the role and value of virtual design and construction (VDC), which is evolving to meet these new needs and opportunities both in the field and in the office.
+One of the more notable ramifications is the role and advancement of VDC, which is evolving to meet these new needs and opportunities both in the field and in the office.
 The integration of VDC in all phases and among all partners is key to ensuring a successful project delivered on schedule and budget.

 Evolution of VDC in the field